zuvaai/hocr-to-eocr-converter/README.md

 # The ZuvaOCR File Format

-A `.zuvaocr` is a format that Zuva Document AI recognizes as "pre-OCR'd" content - in other words, Zuva Document AI will not run the document through the OCR engine if a `.zuvaocr` is provided.
+A `.zuvaocr` is a format that Zuva DocAI recognizes as "pre-OCR'd" content - in other words, Zuva DocAI will not run the document through the OCR engine if a `.zuvaocr` is provided.

 There are two main components of a `.zuvaocr` file: